sirthiswe/coctohug-cryptodoge/readme.md

             - 16895:16895

 ## Trademark Notice
-CHIA NETWORK INC, CHIA™, the CHIA BLOCKCHAIN™, the CHIA PROTOCOL™, CHIALISP™ and the “leaf Logo” (including the leaf logo alone when it refers to or indicates Chia), are trademarks or registered trademarks of Chia Network, Inc., a Delaware corporation. *There is no affliation between this Coctohug project and the main Chia Network project.*
+CHIA NETWORK INC, CHIA™, the CHIA BLOCKCHAIN™, the CHIA PROTOCOL™, CHIALISP™ and the “leaf Logo” (including the leaf logo alone when it refers to or indicates Chia), are trademarks or registered trademarks of Chia Network, Inc., a Delaware corporation. *There is no affliation between this Coctohug project and the main Chia Network project.*Sun Nov 28 21:01:05 CST 2021